darwino/darwino-documentation/Maven Settings.md

 		</servers>
 	</settings>

-To merge this into an existing settings.xml, the pertinent components are the `<profile>...</profile>` block, including the named profile in the `activeProfiles`, and specifying the credentials used when accessing the repository.
+To merge this into an existing settings.xml, the pertinent components are the `<profile>...</profile>` block, including the named profile in the `activeProfiles`, specifying the credentials used when accessing the repository, and adding the notes-platform property (if you will be working on Domino-related projects).